Definition of stagflation

 Stagflation is a period of rising inflation and falling output.
-With falling output, unemployment will tend to be rising.
+Unemployment is likely to be rising too.

 Stagflation is often caused by a supply side shock.
-For example, rising commodity prices, such as oil prices, will cause a rise in business costs and Aggregate Supply will shift to the left.
+For example, rising commodity prices, such as oil prices, will cause a rise in business costs (transport more expensive) and short run aggregate supply will shift to the left.
 This causes a higher inflation rate and lower GDP.

 People may talk about stagflation if there is a rise in inflation and a fall in the growth rate.
 This is less damaging than higher inflation and negative growth.
 But, it still represents a deterioration in the trade off between unemployment and inflation.